ozalieg/Thesis/0.1.0/content/Architecture.typ

 or enhanced evaluation metrics can be introduced independently, while Slurm’s array mechanism guarantees horizontal scalability and fault isolation across high‐performance computing environments.

+== Conclusion

+The architectural designs of both the Jayvee Template Generation and LLM-Based Schema Inference subsystems exemplify modular, layered pipelines tailored for data-centric transformation tasks.
+Each system applies distinct orchestration strategies—CLI-based execution versus Slurm-based job arrays—while adhering to common principles such as clear separation of concerns, robust error handling, and data-driven control flow.
+Their component-based structures enable independent evolution of subsystems such as schema inference, data preprocessing, or evaluation logic.
+Together, these designs support scalable, fault-tolerant processing of heterogeneous tabular data across both interactive and distributed execution environments.